-Knight, Death and the Devil (1513) details
+Knight, Death and the Devil (1513)details

-Image title: Knight, Death and the Devil (1513)
+Knight, Death and the Devil (1513)

-Status: public domain in the USA, out of copyright in Canada, hence royalty-free stock image for all purposes and no usage credit required
+Out of copyright (called public domain in the USA), hence royalty-free stock image for all purposes usage credit requested

 Notes: